-Whenever the trigger coil or the magneto flywheel is removed or replaced, the air-gap between the trigger coil and the flywheel protrusion must be checked and adjusted.
+Whenever the trigger coil or the magneto flywheel is removed or replaced, the air gap between the trigger coil and the flywheel protrusion must be checked and adjusted.
 The purpose of this adjustment is to obtain the minimum clearance between these parts - without touching at any RPM - so that the trigger coil produces its proper electrical output.
 Ignition timing must also be checked.
+Refer to IGNITION TIMING 06-02 then look for Checking Ignition Timing.